rrluthi/beta-with-email-confirmation/readme.txt

 Side Effects
 ------------

-``django-beta`` listens for a signal on User creation and marks the corresponding BetaSignup entry as 'registered'.
+``beta-with-email-confirmation`` listens for a signal on User creation and marks the corresponding BetaSignup entry as 'registered'.